mideind/GreynirServer/README.md

 1. *Web scraper*, built on [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/)
   and [SQLAlchemy](http://www.sqlalchemy.org/) storing data in [PostgreSQL](http://www.postgresql.org/).
-2. *Tokenizer*, relying on the BÍN database of Icelandic word forms for initial POS tagging
+2. *Tokenizer*, relying on the BÍN database of Icelandic word forms for initial POS tagging.
-3. *Parser*, using an [Earley algorithm](http://en.wikipedia.org/wiki/Earley_parser) to parse text according to an unconstrained context-free grammar for Icelandic that may yield multiple parse trees in case of ambiguity.
+3. *Parser*, using an [Earley algorithm](http://en.wikipedia.org/wiki/Earley_parser) to parse text according to an unconstrained context-free grammar for Icelandic that may yield multiple parse trees (a parse forest) in case of ambiguity.
-4. *Parse forest analyzer*, disambiguator and information extractor
+4. *Parse forest reducer* using heuristics to find the best parse tree.
+5. *Information extractor* that maps a parse tree via its grammar constituents to plug-in Python functions.

 Reynir contains a small web server that allows the user to type in any URL and have Reynir scrape it, tokenize it and display the result as a web page.
 The server runs